4. Automate, Plugins & Themes Updates

 If Automate is not already activated on your site, click the “Get Started” button on the Automate tab to open the Quick Start setup wizard

-The Quick Start setup wizard includes:
+The Quick Start setup wizard includes the following steps:

-- Schedule Checks – Set how frequently Automate should check for updates
+- Schedule Checks – Set how frequently Automate should check for updates.

-- Safe Update Check – This scan will tell you if your site is down and show any visual change on your selected pages
+- Safe Update Check – This scan will tell you if your site is down and show any visual change on your selected pages after updates have completed.

 After running the Quick Start setup wizard, you can make changes to any of the selected configurations in the settings tab.